Thakazhi Sivasankara Pillai

 Thakazhi Sivasankara Pillai (17 April 1912 – 10 April 1999), popularly known as Thakazhi after his place of birth, was an Indian novelist and short story writer of Malayalam literature.
 He wrote over 30 novels and novellas and over 600 short stories focusing on the lives of the oppressed classes.
 Known for his works such as Kayar (Coir, 1978) and Chemmeen (Prawns, 1956), Pillai was a recipient of the Padma Bhushan, the third highest Indian civilian award.
-He was also a recipient of the Jnanpith Award, India's highest literary award, awarded in 1984 for the novel Kayar.
+He was also a recipient of the Jnanpith Award, India's highest literary award, in 1984 for the novel Kayar.

 Biography

 Thakazhi Sivasankara Pillai was born on 17 April 1912 in Thakazhy, a small village in Kuttanad in present-day Alappuzha district of Kerala to Poypallikalathil Sankara Kurup, who was the brother of Guru Kunchu Kurup, a doyen of Kathakali and Aripurathuveettil Parvathy Amma.
 After early tutoring by his father and Chakkampurathu Kittu Asan, a local teacher, Pillai had his primary education at a local school in Thakazhi and passed 7th standard examination from the English School in Ambalappuzha.
 Subsequently, he did his high school education, first at a high school in Vaikom and later at the NSS High school in Karuvatta, where he had the opportunity to study under Kainikkara Kumara Pillai, who was the headmaster of the school during that period.
 After passing 10th standard, he moved to Thiruvananthapuram and passed the pleader examination from the Government Law College, Thiruvananthapuram.
 He started his career as a reporter at Kerala Kesari daily but moved to legal career by practising under a lawyer named P. Parameshwaran Pillai at the munsif court of Ambalappuzha.
-It was during this time, he was attracted by the communist movement and he participated in the functioning of the Sahitya Pravarthaka Sahakarana Sangham (Writers' Cooperative Society).
+It was during this time that he was attracted by the communist movement and participated in the functioning of the Sahitya Pravarthaka Sahakarana Sangham (Writers' Cooperative Society).
 He presided Kerala Sahitya Akademi and was also associated with Sahitya Akademi as a member of its general council.

-Pillai married Thekkemuri Chembakasseril Chirakkal Kamalakshy Ammai, affectionately called by him as Katha, in 1934 and the couple had one son and four daughters.
-He died on 10 April 1999, at the age of 86 (A week before his 87th birthday), survived by his wife, who died on 1 June 2011, and their five children.
+Pillai married Thekkemuri Chembakasseril Chirakkal Kamalakshy Ammai, whom he affectionately called as Katha, in 1934 and the couple had one son and four daughters.
+He died on 10 April 1999, at the age of 86 (a week before his 87th birthday), survived by his wife, who died on 1 June 2011, and their five children.